AkashLenka/Chrome-Extension-Productivity-Manager/README.md

 **Work Timer:**<br/>
 <br/>
-On clicking the work timer you come up to this page where you can set the time of your work in minutes:
+On clicking the work timer you come up to this page where you can set the time of your work in minutes:<br/>
-Features included:
+Features included:<br/>
   1.**Notification alarm:** Sends you a notifcation when time is completed.<br/>
   2.**Blocking URLs:** User may no longer be able to access any website until time is set again.<br/>